Floquet theory and computational method for the optical absorption of laser-dressed solids: Laser-dressed one-dimensional solid

 To illustrate the theory and emerging physics, below we compute the optical absorption coefficient Eq. \eqref{final} for an exemplifying one-dimensional solid with Hamiltonian $\hat{H}_{0}=\frac{\hat{p}^2}{2m_{e}}+V(\hat{x})$.
-We consider a cosine-shaped lattice potential $V(\hat{x}) = V_{0} \left(1+\cos(\frac{2\pi \hat{x}}{a_{0}}) \right) $, where $a_{0}$ is the unit cell length.
+We consider a cosine-shaped lattice potential $V(\hat{x}) = V_{0} \left(1+\cos(\frac{2\pi \hat{x}}{a_{0}}) \right) $, where $a_{0}$ is the unit-cell length.
 Such a model has been used thoroughly before \cite{Wang2020, Hawkins2015, Ernotte2018, Wu2015, Lang2022, Yue2020} to study the properties of laser-driven solids.
 The advantage of this model with respect to tight-binding Hamiltonians is that it enables computation with an arbitrary number of bands as required to test convergence.
-For definitiveness, we take the potential depth to be $V_{0}=-10.06$ eV and $a_{0}=4.23$ \r{A} which yields a 4.18 eV band-gap which is representative of a wide band-gap semiconductor.
+For definitiveness, we take the potential depth to be $V_{0}=-10.06$ eV and $a_{0}=4.23$ \r{A} which yields a 4.18 eV band gap, which is representative of a wide band-gap semiconductor.

 The Bloch states and band structure are determined by the time-independent Schr\"odinger equation